yifan/pipeline/README.rst

     :alt: Maintainability Score

-a flexible stream processing framework supporting RabbitMQ, Pulsar, Kafka and Redis.
+Pipeline provides an unified interface to set up data stream processing systems with Kafka, Pulsar, RabbitMQ, Redis and many more.
+The idea is to free developer from the dynamic change of technology in deployment, so that a docker image released for a certain task can be used with Kafka or Redis through changes of environment variables.

 Features
 --------

-- at-least-once guaranteed with acknowledgement on every message
-- horizontally scalable through consumer groups
-- flow is controlled in deployment, develop it once, use it everywhere
-- testability provided with FILE and MEMORY input/output
+- a unified interface from Kakfa to Pulsar, from Redis to MongoDB
+- components connection controlled via command line, or environment variables
+- support file and in-memory for testing

 Requirements
 ------------

-- Python 3.8
+- Python 3.7, 3.8

 Installation
 ------------